ministryofjustice/laa-submit-crime-forms/README.md

 We currently protect the sidekiq UI on production servers (Dev, UAT, Prod, Dev-CRM4) with basic auth.

-In order to extract the password from the k8 files run the following commands:
+In order to extract the password from the k8s secrets run the following commands:

 > NOTE: this requires your kubectl to be setup and [authenticated](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/kubectl-config.html#authenticating-with-the-cloud-platform-39-s-kubernetes-cluster) as well as having [`jq`](https://jqlang.github.io/jq/download/) installed.